Courtroom sketch: In the United States

 Courtroom sketches in the United States date back as far as the 19th century.
 Courtroom sketch artists were present for the trial of abolitionist John Brown and the impeachment of Andrew Johnson.
 By the mid-19th century, there were well-known court artists and printmakers such as George Caleb Bingham and David G. Blyth.
 Sketches during this era were reproduced as engravings in print publications, because photography was not a practical option for courtroom news coverage.

 As mass media technology advanced in the early twentieth century, courts began experimenting with allowing photography and radio broadcasts of court proceedings.
-Following the media "circus" surrounding the trial of Richard Bruno Hauptmann for the Lindbergh kidnapping, broadcasts from federal courtrooms were banned by Rule 53 of the Federal Rules of Criminal Procedure.
+Following the media "circus" surrounding the trial of Bruno Richard Hauptmann for the Lindbergh kidnapping, broadcasts from federal courtrooms were banned by Rule 53 of the Federal Rules of Criminal Procedure.
 Additionally, the American Bar Association adopted Judicial Canon 35, which prohibited the use of motion or still cameras in the courtroom and was codified into law by the majority of states.
 On the other hand, no state or federal court prohibited the publication of courtroom sketches and courtroom sketch artistry continued.

 In 1973, courtroom artist Aggie Whelan (Kenny) was hired by CBS to illustrate the Gainesville Eight trial.
 The judge presiding over the trial, Winston Arnow, ordered that no sketches were to be made in the courtroom and that no sketches of the trial be published, even if those sketches were made outside of the court from memory.
 In the United States v.
 Columbia Broadcasting System (1974), the Fifth Circuit of Appeals overruled the trial judge's order and protected Aggie Whelan's right to create sketches and CBS's right to broadcast courtroom sketches.
 The restrictions were too broad and violated both CBS and Whelan's First Amendment rights.

 Television networks began using sketches to illustrate courtroom events during news broadcasts in the 1960s.
 As long as the artist arrived on time, and did not disturb the proceedings by making unnecessary noise, their presence was rarely challenged in most jurisdictions.
 In jurisdictions where artists were restricted from sketching inside the courtroom, they created sketches from memory.
 Courtroom artists including Ida Libby Dengrove protested these restrictions, and gradually courtrooms began allowing sketch artists to work during trials whilst seated in the public gallery.

 The reintroduction of cameras into courtrooms has been credited with a decline in courtroom sketch artists.
 By 1987, courtroom photography was allowed in 44 states.
 While the creation of Court TV and the O. J. Simpson murder case did cause renewed debate on whether or not courtroom photography should be allowed, all 50 states allowed the use of courtroom photography by 2014.